nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - Test the wrapper function _thoroughly_ prior to wiring-up the child (wrapped) method.
 Then don't edit the parent function again (or risk adding bugs that are difficult to find and squash).
 - Try refactoring the code so that wrapper methods aren't necessary.
 This could be accomplished with a `ConsoleLib` class that is only used by a Console UI, or some other library that basically acts as an API but otherwise does not analyze or change any data passed in either direction.

+### BF BMX Kickoff

+Started working on the Bigfoot Bib Message eXtractor project.
+My current approach to development is:

+- Start by designing and building the service that will access and process files.
+- Focus on the data logging portion so other participants in the larger scope of this project have a chance to provide input or refine their tools before launch.
+- Ensure unittests exist and pass for each component.
+- Maintain a stable app that manages Exceptions so it can continue to operate without human intervention.
+- Research other implementation details as necessary along the way.

+There are still some questions I need to get answers to (non-exhaustive list):

+- How to safely run and monitor multiple file-tracking service instances?
+Would it be better to just launch multiple client-side apps, or is there a simple enough way to manage multiple threaded tasks?
+- Is Self-Contained App deployment supported in .NET 6?
+The app will need to support deployment to non-dev machines running Windows 10 and Windows 11.
+- Sensible locations for logs.
+- Sensible Environment Variable names (and not too many of them) so they are easy to remember and set.
+- Whether or not to implement a local database feature.
+Generally this seems like a good idea, but comes with its own set of complexities.
+Maybe address this in a later cycle or if there is time prior to launch?

 ## Week 4